Classifind Cut: 1967 Chrysler 300 Convertible – Sold?

 After reaching “M” for the 1966 model year, for 1967, Chrysler dropped the use of letters for each year of its luxury-performance marketed 300 series cars.
-A very nice driver-quality survivor first listed last week here on Craigslist in Little Falls, New Jersey appears to be nicely optioned in a great color combination with only 62K original miles an asking price of $16,500.
+A very nice driver-quality survivor originally listed in December 2o20 on Craigslist in Little Falls, New Jersey appears to be nicely optioned in a great color combination with only 62K original miles an asking price of $16,500.
 The Collector Car Market Review Online Tool confirms the ask falls between this guide’s current #2 “Very Good” estimate of $16,100 and its #1 “Excellent” appraisal of $25,500.
-If you are serious about buying this 300, you can start the conversation by emailing the private seller.
-When you connect, please remember to mention you saw their Chrysler 300 convertible featured here on GuysWithRides.com.
-Good luck with the purchase!

 Here’s the seller’s description: